Medoix6/Medoix6/README.md

 * 🌍  I'm currently in Malaysia
 * ✉️  You can contact me at [medosami.per@gmail.com](mailto:mohamedsami.per@gmail.com)
 * 🧠  I'm learning PyTorch , TensorFlow
-* 🤝  I'm open to collaborating on Always open to collaborating on exciting tech projects—feel free to reach out!
+* 🤝  I'm open to collaborating on Always open to collaborating on exciting tech projects. feel free to reach out!

 ### Skills